pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 ================================== =====================================
 **Document Level**                 **Page Level**
 ================================== =====================================
-Document.getPageFontlist(pno)      Page.getFontlist()
+Document.getPageFontlist(pno)      :meth:`Page.getFontList`
-Document.getPageImageList(pno)     Page.getImageList()
+Document.getPageImageList(pno)     :meth:`Page.getImageList`
-Document.getPagePixmap(pno, ...)
-Page.getPixmap(...)
+Document.getPagePixmap(pno, ...)   :meth:`Page.getPixmap`
-Document.getPageText(pno, ...)
-Page.getText(...)
+Document.getPageText(pno, ...)     :meth:`Page.getText`
-Document.searchPageFor(pno, ...)
-Page.searchFor(...)
+Document.searchPageFor(pno, ...)   :meth:`Page.searchFor`
-Document._getPageXref(pno)         Page._getXref()
+Document._getPageXref(pno)         :meth:`Page._getXref`
 ================================== =====================================

 The page number ``pno`` is 0-based and can be any negative or positive number ``< len(doc)``.

 **Technical Side Note:**

-Most document methods (left column) exist for convenience reasons, and usually invoke their page counterparts via ``Document[pno].<method>``.
-So, implicitely, every time the page is loaded and discarded again after method execution.
+Most document methods (left column) exist for convenience reasons, and are just wrappers: ``Document[pno].<method>``.
+So they load and discard the page on each execution.

-The first two methods, however, work differently.
-They do not require a loaded page, but instead directly work on a page's object definition statement in the document.
-So e.g. :meth:`Page.getFontList` is implemented as ``Page.parent.getPageFontList(Page.number)``.
+However, the first two methods work differently.
+They only need a page's object definition statement - the page need not be loaded.
+So e.g. :meth:`Page.getFontList` is a wrapper the other way round: ``Page.parent.getPageFontList(Page.number)``.